mwllgr/fhem-waterkotte-resuemat-cd4/README.md

 ### Defining it
 `define <Name> WKRCD4 <Device>@<Speed> <Read-Interval>`

 You can use a USB-to-RS232-converter and plug it into your FHEM server.
-Most of these devices use `/dev/ttyUSB0` as the device path but if you're unsure, just check the syslog with `cat /var/log/syslog` after plugging it in.
+Most of these devices use `/dev/ttyUSB0` as the device path but if you're unsure, just check the syslog with `cat /var/log/syslog | grep tty` after plugging it in.

 The default speed/baud rate is `9600`.
 The default read interval is `60` (poll every minute).